journeyapps/node-sqlcipher/README.md

 var db = new sqlite3.Database('test.db');

 db.serialize(function() {
+  // This is the default, but it is good to specify explicitly: db.run("PRAGMA cipher_compatibility = 4");

-  // Required to open a database created with SQLCipher 3.x db.run("PRAGMA cipher_compatibility = 3");
+  // To open a database created with SQLCipher 3.x, use this:
+  // db.run("PRAGMA cipher_compatibility = 3");

   db.run("PRAGMA key = 'mysecret'");
   db.run("CREATE TABLE lorem (info TEXT)");